iankorf/MCB185-2023/Unit0/README.md

 From WSL, your Windows C drive is conveniently mounted at `/mnt/c`.
 Finding your Linux filesystem root from Windows is not so easy.

-### Remote Login ###

-Another way to work with Linux is to use your computer as a terminal to another computer located somewhere on the Internet.
-This might be part of a larger cloud computing service (e.g. Google, Amazon, etc.) or a computer located at your school.
-The downside here is that you'll need a network connection and you'll need to figure out how to edit remote files from your favorite desktop editor (unless you like terminal-based editors).

-### Raspberry Pi ###

-The Raspberry Pi is an inexpensive ($50-100) single board computer that is about the size of a deck of cards.
-You can also get one built into a slim keyboard.
-They use Linux as their OS.
-You just need to provide a mouse and monitor.
-They work great as a learning platform, but can be limiting later on as some useful bioinformatics software isn't compiled for the Pi.

 ### Linux on Chromebook ###